Opeolumike/UK-Precision-GridShift/ARCHITECTURE.md

 ### QA-Only Mode

 **Logic:** The reprojection step (OSTN15/OSGM15 transformation) and the QA step (target detection, RMSE calculation) are logically independent once an output file exists.
-Forcing a full re-reprojection every time a QA parameter is being tuned — board size, target type, or detection thresholds — wastes processing time on large rasters or point clouds for no benefit, since the geodetic output does not change between QA attempts.
+Forcing a full re-reprojection every time the report is needed, wastes processing time on large rasters or point clouds for no benefit, since the geodetic output does not change between QA attempts.

 ```
 DEFINE qa_only_routing(args):